NathanKewley/lolite/README.md

 # lolite

-Lolite is an Azure Bicep deployment helper.
+lolite is an Azure Bicep deployment helper.
 The main goal is to seperate environment configuration from templates.
 This is inspired by the AWS Sceptre tool.

 ## Goals